ByungJun25/study/Wiki/bash - Ubuntu에 영구 alias 설정방법.md

         source ~/.bash_aliases
     fi
 }

+function peras_ls() {
+    if [ -f ~/.bash_aliases ]; then
+        echo "Aliases:"
+        grep '^alias ' ~/.bash_aliases | cut -d ' ' -f 2- | sed 's/=/ -> /'
+    else
+        echo "No aliases found"
+    fi
+}
 ```

-This function takes two arguments: the alias name and the command.
-If either of these arguments is missing, the function will return an error message.
-If the alias already exists in the `~/.bash_aliases` file, the function will check if the `-f` option was used.
-If it was, the function will overwrite the existing alias with the new command.
-If the `-f` option was not used, the function will return an error message.
-If the alias does not exist, the function will append it to the `~/.bash_aliases` file.
-Finally, the function will source the `~/.bash_aliases` file to make the new alias available immediately.
+This code defines two functions: `peras` and `peras_ls`, which are used to manage permanent aliases in Ubuntu's Bash shell.

+- The `peras` function allows users to create or update a permanent alias.
+It takes two arguments: the alias name and the command to be aliased.
+Optional flags `-f`, `-h`, and `-l` can be used to force overwrite, display help, or list all permanent aliases, respectively.
+- The `peras_ls` function lists all the permanent aliases defined in the `~/.bash_aliases` file.

+To use these functions, source the `~/.bash_aliases` file after defining or updating aliases.

 ## Example